Curious? Concerned? Maybe just hungry?

 In 2011 in England, Jon Underwood and Sue Barsky Reid formed the first Death Café, a place for people to come together and talk about heavy topics over light refreshments.
 Death Café came to America in 2012 and now more than 900 events are hosted in 19 countries around the world.

-Every meeting begins with refreshments, cake, and a question: “Why are you here?”
+Every meeting begins with a question: “Why are you here?”
 Then the conversation is allowed to take on a life of its own – each event unscripted.
-Conversations have flowed from end-of-life planning to the supernatural to trying to figure out how to live a life that matters now in the time we have.
+Conversations have flowed from end-of-life planning, to the supernatural, to best practices in motorcycle repair, and back to trying to figure out how to live a life that matters now in the time we have.

 Death is 100% inevitable, yet rarely talked about.
 Death Café gives people an outlet to express their thoughts and feelings, their hopes and fears, without judgement.